We are continuing to look at what happened to

 Holy Ghost.
 But Peter said unto him, Thy money perish with thee, because thou

-part nor lot in this matter: for thy heart is not right in the sight of God.
+neither part nor lot in this matter: for thy heart is not right in the sight of

-Repent therefore of this thy wickedness, and pray God, if perhaps the thought
+God.
+Repent therefore of this thy wickedness, and pray God, if perhaps the

-of thine heart may be forgiven thee.
-For I perceive that thou art in the gall
+thought of thine heart may be forgiven thee.
+For I perceive that thou art in

-of bitterness, and in the bond of iniquity.
-Then answered Simon, and said, Pray
+the gall of bitterness, and in the bond of iniquity.
+Then answered Simon, and

-ye to the Lord for me, that none of these things which ye have spoken come upon
+said, Pray ye to the Lord for me, that none of these things which ye have

 New believers easily make mistakes: spiritual mistakes.
-You can be
+You are

 Peter told Simon that Simon needed to repent.
 Christians do not

-just repent when they come to know Christ as Savior: they also repent whenever
+just repent when they come to know Christ as Savior.
+That repentance gives them

-necessary.
-If you are going to grow as a Christian, you may need to repent
+fellowship with Christ.
+If you are going to grow as a Christian, you may need to

-often.
-The most important thing to remain in daily fellowship with Christ is
+repent often.
+The most important thing to remain in daily fellowship with

-daily repentance and forgiveness.
-You were not saved because of how good you
+Christ is daily repentance and forgiveness.
+You were not saved because of how

-were, and you do not serve Him now because of how good you are either.
-It is
+good you were, and you do not serve Him now because of how good you are either.

-all based upon the mercy and the grace of God through Christ.
-Even the best of
+It is all based upon the mercy and the grace of God through Christ.
+Even the

-Christians still must come to the throne of grace from time to time and say,
+best of Christians still must come to the throne of grace from time to time and

 their prayers the words, “Forgive

 us our trespasses, as we forgive those who trespass against us.”
-Don’t repent just once in your life.
+Do not repent just once in your life.

 Learn to live a life-time of repentance.